How AWS SQS Visibility Timeout Caused the Same Order to Be Processed 847 Times

 NumberOfMessagesSent.
 Anything over 1.05 (5% tolerance for legitimate retries)

-now pages the on-call engineer immediately.
+pages the on-call engineer immediately.
+Which in retrospect should have been the very first

-Lessons Learned
+Lessons learned

 -

+Idempotency checks must be atomic.
 A SELECT followed by an INSERT is a TOCTOU race.
 Use

 -